-Faculty are welcome to attend individual workshops even if you are not signed up for the program.
+Faculty are welcome to attend individual workshops even if you are not signed up for a program.

 Please see upcoming events for dates of workshops and other events.